jyrobin/jyc/README.md

 # jyc

-A sampling of server-side/client-side javascript utilities
+A sampling of server-side/client-side js utilities for both old-school and modern web.